DIRECT PRIMARY CARE

 Imagine you’re a 27-year-old woman.
 You notice what you think is a bug bite low on the right side of your abdomen.
 You think about calling the doctor, but you know she’ll just want you to come in and you don’t have time.
 You decide to wait a few days and see what happens.
 The next day, it looks worse and has gone from itching to a sore.
 You call your doctor’s office and they want to see you.
 They schedule you for the next day in the afternoon.
 The third day, the bite is significantly worse.
 It’s painful and there’s an opening in the middle of it that’s beginning to drain.
 It’s frightening so you decide not to wait for your afternoon appointment - you go to an urgent care center.
 A doctor there says they have to cut it open and drain it.
 It’s painful, gross, and you missed a day of work.
 Three days later you follow up with your primary care doctor who tells you that you have to continue squeezing it and draining it.
 This sucks because it is very tender.
 You have an open wound for a couple weeks…

 At Remedy Health

 You notice a bump and you think it’s a bug bite.
 You take a picture of it and send it to Dr. Sudduth.
 You receive a text message back 10 minutes later that says it looks like a bug bite.
 You are asked for an updated photo the next day.
 The next day it looks worse.
 Dr. Sudduth sees the photo and tells you it looks like a skin infection.
-He asks if you can run by the office at your convenience to pick up some Bactrim, which only costs $1.00!
+He calls in a prescription for Bactrim (at a discounted rate if you use our preferred pharmacy).
 Because of the rapid communication with your doctor, you improve over the next few days.
 You are thankful that you avoided an abscess because the problem was fixed early as it should be.
 You’re so happy you have your personal doctor to rely on.